abbasyadollahi/comp-310/README.md

 # comp310
-Folder containing all files related to COMP 310.
+Repository containing all files related to COMP 310.